karankumar211/sunHackHackathon/README.md

 | JWT_SECRET   | Secret for signing JWT tokens   |
 | PORT         | Backend server port (optional)  |

-## 🧪 Testing
-No tests included at this time.
-Contributions welcome!

 ## 🙌 Contributing
 Feel free to open issues or submit pull requests.
 Maintain a clean commit history and follow conventional commits if possible.

-## 📄 License
-This project is licensed under the MIT License.

----

 *Created for the SunHacks Hackathon project.*